0xDegenDeveloper/RabbitHoles/README.md

 ## Overview

 RabbitHoles is a decentralized discussion platform built on Starknet using Cairo 1, offering an everlasting, censorship-resistant space for open conversations.
-Each discussion topic, called a "hole," houses messages known as "rabbits". $RBITS, are ERC-20 token facilitating interactions within the platform.
+Each discussion topic, called a "hole," houses messages known as "rabbits".
+RBITS, are ERC-20 token facilitating interactions within the platform.

 ## Basic Flow